 So5: Changes in direct and indirect commercial opportunities related to recreation, including fishing, hunting, and trapping, and commercial non-consumptive uses due to the Project.

 Information from this fish harvest study will be used in combination with other studies to assess Project effects.
 Harvest Study results will be used to inform the licensing process by analyzing baseline harvest data from the Project area downstream to where the Susitna River joins Upper Cook Inlet.
-This study would provide a basis for impact assessment; developing protection, mitigation, and enhancement measures; and developing resource management and monitoring plans.
+This study would provide a basis for impact assessment and development of protection, mitigation, and enhancement measures as necessary.

 1.3.6.
 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.